 How is child custody determined in Virginia?
 Who will get custody of my child?

-In child custody cases, a judge decides on legal and physical custody.
-Legal custody is the ability to decide and make significant decisions that can affect your child such as schooling, medical care and religious upbringing.
-If a parent has physical custody, this means that the child is legally allowed to live with this parent.
+In child guardianship cases, a judge decides on legal and physical care.
+Legal care is the ability to decide and make significant decisions that can affect your child such as schooling, medical care and religious upbringing.
+If a parent has physical care, this means that the child is legally allowed to live with this parent.
 In the state of Virginia, a judge will take into consideration a number of things before ruling in favour of either parents.
 These include:

-- Age, mental and physical state of the child;
+- Age, mental and physical state of the minor;

 - Mental and Physical condition of each parent;

-- The nature of the relationship between the child and both parents; and
+- The nature of the relationship between the minor and both parents; and

 - Any history of mental or physical abuse in the family.